 - Repaint Neutral: Neutral colors appeal to a larger pool of people.
 This will help in attracting more buyers.

 - Keep the Lights On: Use light bulbs wherever necessary.
 Natural light works best for photography.
 Ensure to keep the curtains and blinds open.

-- Improve Curb Appeal: Go for clear landscapes, fresh flowers, or exquisite wall paints.
+- Improve Curb Appeal: To enhance curb appeal, go for clear landscapes, fresh flowers, or exquisite wall paints.
 Remove dead plants, trees, etc.

 - Hire a Professional Home Stager: According to RESA, staged homes can sell for up to $40,000 over the list price.
 Also, staged homes sell 9 days faster.
-An average home seller spends $1,774 to stage their home.
+An average home seller spends $1,774 on home staging.
 Hire professional Oregon home staging companies to stage and prep your house for listing photographs and walkthroughs.

 Realtors in Oregon have the resources and tools to advertise and market a home.
 Here are a few marketing tactics to beat an agent-assisted sale: